 - Seamless uppers improve breathability and reduce hot spots

-- BOA dial and hook-and-loop closure create custom fit
+- BOA dial + hook-and-loop strap for a custom, foot-wrapping fit

-- Composite sole with carbon insert for reliable power transfer
+- Composite sole with carbon insert for extra power transfer

-- EVA foam and rubber heel improve comfort while standing
+- EVA foam and rubber heel improve comfort while walking